RIloan makes finding a personal loan in Rhode Island simple. Compare top lenders, learn more about personal loans and shop your options.

 Personal loans are paid back monthly and their rates are fixed, meaning your payment amount will stay the same throughout the life of your loan.
 This is helpful because you will always know exactly how much you need to pay back each month.
 Financial services companies in Rhode Island like credit unions, banks, and online lenders all offer personal loans.

 Depending on the lender, there could be some fees associated with borrowing, the most common fee is an origination fee.
 These are fees associated with the cost of processing your application and funding your loan.

 According to Experian, in 2019, the average FICO credit score of a Rhode Island citizen was 713.
-During that same time, 17% of consumers in Rhode Island currently had a personal loan with an average loan amount of $14,488 and an interest rate of 10.41%.
+During that same time, 17% of consumers in Rhode Island currently had a personal loan with an average personal loan amount of $14,488 and a personal loan interest rate of 10.41%.

 A personal loan can be used at the borrower’s discretion so it can be used for any sensible reason.
 Upon funding, personal loans are deposited directly into your bank checking or savings or savings account.
 Some of the most popular uses for personal loans include:

 With so many lenders to choose from, getting a personal loan can be a daunting task.
 Here are five tips for getting a personal loan:

 Credit score requirements are different from lender to lender.
 Some lenders accept only borrowers with good or better credit; others will loan to bad-credit borrowers.
 Learn how to get a loan with bad credit in Rhode Island.